namanGonnect/DailyBreif/README.md

 3. Always knowing what to do, means you know when + how to do it. ('Why' -> Simply to clear the TODO)

 ###On the Name?
-I believe in creating new innovative applications that benifit the intended audiance.
+I believe in creating innovative applications that benifit the intended target audience.
 Hence, the norms are not welcome in my programs.
-Identifyingly, the name should reflect the innovation of trying something new in the brand and also the playfulness that is associated with it.
+Identifiably, the name should reflect the innovation of trying something new in the brand also the playfulness that is associated with it.
 Comes the name -> DailyBreif